TRANSPORTATION IN PLANTS

 Xylem tissue of plants has interconnected network of vessels and tracheids.
 We found these structure in roots, stem and leaves.
 They form continuous system of water conducting channels which reaches all parts of the plants.
 At the roots, cells in the contact with the soil actively take up ions, creating a difference in the concentration of these ions between the roots and soil.

-MECHANISM IN TRASPORTATION IN PLANTS
+MECHANISM IN TRASPORTATION OF WATER AND AMINO ACIDS IN PLANTS

 The water that enters into roots from soil eliminates this difference.
 In this way concentration becomes equal.
 Hence.
 There is a steady movement of water into root xylem from the soil.
 It creates a column of water which pushes water upwards.
 Plants uses another strategy for movement of water in upward direction in xylem is transpiration.
 It is applicable in plants with more height.

-Transpiration in transportation in plants
+Transpiration in transportation of food and amino acids plants

 The loss of water in the form of vapors from the aerial parts of the plant we term it as Transpiration.
 It takes place mainly through the stomata.
 These are present at the lower surface of leaf.
 Some amount of water is lost through the stomata.
 This water is replaced by water from xylem.
 Evaporation of water molecules from leaf’s cell or guard cell creates a suction or transpiration pull.
 This suction force pulls water from the xylem cells of the root.
 This process has some advantages: